 Key Pair means a pair of asymmetric cryptographic Keys (one decrypting messages which have been encrypted using the other) consisting of a Private Key and a Public Key.

-Land Registry means the agency responsible for maintaining the Jurisdiction’s Titles Register.
+Land Registry means the agency of a State or Territory responsible for maintaining the Jurisdiction’s Titles Register and, where the responsibility has been delegated, it includes the delegate.

 Land Registry Fees means Information Fees and Lodgment Fees.